Marge Champion: Personal life

-Champion married Art Babbitt, an animator at Disney and creator of Goofy, in 1937.
+Champion married Art Babbitt, an animator at Disney and creator of Goofy, in 1937, when she was 18 and he was 30.
 They divorced three years later.
 She married dancer Gower Champion in 1947, and they had two sons (Blake and Gregg).
+The two met when she was 12 years old in the ninth grade at Bancroft Junior High, and that was when their romance started.
+Although performances often took them away from California, Los Angeles remained their home base.
 They divorced in January 1973.
-Belcher met Gower when she was 12 years old in the ninth grade at Bancroft Junior High, and that was when their romance started.
-Although performances often took them away from California, Los Angeles remained their home base.

 Champion married director Boris Sagal in 1977.
-He died four years later on May 22, 1981 in a helicopter accident during the production of the miniseries World War III.
+He died four years later on May 22, 1981, in a helicopter accident during the production of the miniseries World War III.
 She became stepmother to Boris' five children including Katey, Jean, Liz, and Joey.
 Her son Blake died at the age of 25 in a car accident in 1987.

 Death

-Champion turned 100 on September 2, 2019.
-She died one year later on October 21, 2020, at her son's home in Los Angeles.
+Champion died on October 21, 2020, at her son's home in Los Angeles.
 She was 101.